FGRibreau/node-ast-inlining/README.md

 ### Work In Progress

-Node Ast Inlining currently inling-expand only method calls and inline simple function with return statement.
+Node Ast Inlining currently inling only method calls and expand simple function with one return statement.

 ### Installation